Yataity: History

 The founding of Yataity is attributed to the Captain Bartolomé Oviedo, who in 1809 bought the property.

 Besides the ao po'i, the inhabitants dedicate also to the stock-breeding of cows, to the cultivation of sugar-cane and to the exploitation of wood.

 This district remains a quiet place with an image very common in the Paraguayan traditions.
 More than 50% of the population dedicates to the manufacture of cloths aided by primitive looms and skillful hands.

-Area
+Geography

 This district occupies an area of 111 square kilometers, with a total population of 4,138 inhabitants and a population density of 37.27 inhabitants per square kilometer.